sarathsdev/covics/README.md

 # covics

-Covid 19 vaccine slot availability checking application
+Covid 19 vaccine slot  checking application made with flutter for android.

 ## How it Works ?